 Behind the Scenes

 Dalton Trumbo—later blacklisted for refusing to testify before the House on Un-American Activities Committee—was among a number of acclaimed but uncredited writers who worked with Frank Capra on the screenplay.
-Among the others were Dorothy Parker and
+Another was Dorothy Parker.

 Not So Wonderful at the Box Office